Mount Kelvin creates guest room management systems (GRMS) for the hospitality industry.

 For inspiration, check out our virtual showrooms.

 Mount Kelvin is equipped with sensor-enabled features that make the room even more delightful to stay in and eco-friendlier in terms of energy consumption.
-In a standard room, three sensors need to be placed in the room.
+In a standard room, two sensors and one detector need to be placed in the room.

-The optimal placement of the motion sensor is in the middle of the room, not at the entrance
+The optimal placement of the presence detector is in the middle of the room, not at the entrance.

 Optimal placement is near the entrance with a direct line of sight to the shower and toilet.